-The use of the alternators in an explosive atmosphere can cause serious injury or death by burns and/or flying debris, particles and fumes. to prevent injury:
+The use of the alternators in an explosive atmosphere can cause serious injury or death by burns and / or flying debris, particles and fumes.
+To prevent injury or death:

-Do not install or operate the alternator in an area where the surrounding atmosphere is potentially explosive.
+Do not install or operate the alternator where the surrounding atmosphere is potentially explosive.

 Contact with hot surfaces can cause serious injury and death by burns.
 A risk of fire exists where hot surfaces are contacted by combustible items.
-To prevent injury/fire:
+To prevent injury, death or risk of fire:

-- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to; Safety Precaution Chapter. - Ensure that no combustible materials (such as packaging) or flammable substances come in to contact with or are stored in close proximity to the anti-condensation heater (if fitted). - Ensure that no combustible material(s) or flammable substances come in to contact with or are stored in close proximity to the alternator or prime mover, including the cooling, ventilation and exhaust system(s) where applicable.
+- · Avoid contact with hot surfaces. - Always wear the appropriate personal protection equipment, refer to: Safety Precaution Chapter. - Make sure combustible materials or flammable substances are not stored close to or contact the anti-condensation heater (if fitted). - Make sure combustible materials or flammable substances are not stored close to the alternator or prime mover, including the ventilation and exhaust system(s) where applicable.

-Incorrect electrical installation and system protection can cause serious injury or death by electric shock and burns.
-To prevent injury:
+Incorrect electrical installation and / or system protection can cause serious injury or death by electric shock and burns.
+To prevent injury or death and before starting work, personnel: